caojiguo/SMODE/README.md

 # Computational codes for simulation studies in the manuscript "Semiparametric Mixed-effects Ordinary Differential Equation Models with Heavy-Tailed Distributions" by Baisen Liu, Yunlong Nie, Liangliang Wang, and Jiguo Cao.
 Accepted by Journal of Agricultural, Biological and Environmental Statistics in 2021.

+SemiMEODE2021Jan31.pdf is the main manuscript.

+supplement.pdf is the supplementary document.

-This foler contains 5 matlab files.
+This foler also contains 5 matlab files.

 main.m is the main Matlab program to simulate the Scenario I and II in Section 5 of the article "Bayesian Robust Estimation of Semiparametric Mixed-Effects Ordinary Differential Equation Models Using Heavy-Tailed Distributions" by Liu, Wang, Nie and Cao.